How a trio of ProPublica reporters landed an explosive story on Justice Clarence Thomas - KESQ

 What ultimately happens remains to be seen.
 But the immense fallout has already underscored the importance of journalism produced by non-profit newsrooms like ProPublica.

-“If there are any rich people reading,” Elliot added, “give your money to nonprofit journalism.”
+“If there are any rich people reading,” Elliott added, “give your money to nonprofit journalism.”

 The-CNN-Wire